 If you’re the type of person who wakes up hungry the minute your alarm goes off, or even if you‘re not, London’s best breakfasts cater for every sort of appetite.
-Whether you prefer a coffee and a pastry to go, or a proper fry-up within the comfort of a greasy spoon, London is filled with places serving top grub in the early hours of the morning.
+Whether you prefer a coffee and a pastry to go, or a proper fry-up within the comfort of a greasy spoon, London’s best restaurants for breakfast are busy serving all kinds of top grub in the early hours of the morning.

 Which brings us to the question: what is breakfast?
 And when is it served?
-Where brunch is undeniably a mid-morning affair, and often flows seamlessly into the afternoon, breakfast is a steadfast early morning fixture.
+While brunch is undeniably a mid-morning affair, and often flows seamlessly into the afternoon, breakfast is a steadfast early-morning fixture.
 None of this waiting around until 11am malarky.
-These are places you can nip into before work for a bite to eat, safe in the knowledge you’ll find appropriate fare to fuel the rest of your day.
-Most of these places open at 8am at the very least, meaning you can hop and skip straight out of bed and into a plate of shakshuka before work, should you wish to.
+You can nip into London’s best breakfast restaurants for an early bite to eat, safe in the knowledge you’ll find the appropriate fare to fuel the rest of your day.
+Most of the capital’s best breakfast places open at 8am, meaning you can hop and skip straight out of bed and into a plate of shakshuka before work, should you wish to.

 The best breakfasts in London are a wide and varied bunch, from cute cafes serving freshly-baked pastries and steaming cups of coffee, to awesome Aussie spots where boujie banana bread is king.
 That’s not to say breakfast is a lighter affair.
 We see all you fans of a proper cooked breakie and we raise you some of the best English breakfasts London has to offer.
-If you don’t fancy scrolling through pancake stacks and avocado toasts to find them, allow us to point you in the direction of Norman's Café, Regency Café and Terry’s Café, which serve up some of the best English breakfasts in London.
-Hint: if it has ‘cafe’ in the title, it probably does a decent full English.
+If you don’t fancy scrolling through pancake stacks and avocado toasts to find them, allow us to give you a hint: if it has ‘cafe’ in the title, it probably does a decent full English.

 So without further ado, check out our ultimate list of the best breakfasts in London.
 And don’t forget to skip straight to the best section for you down below.